Skip to content

 Infrastructure as Code or IaC is a process of automating the management of infrastructure through code.
 Rather than doing it manually through a console or user interface.

-Say your app has an API and an S3 bucket, you would define that in your sst.config.ts.
+Say your app has a Function and an S3 bucket, you would define that in your sst.config.ts.

 sst.config.ts